Kalmat/PyWinCtl/README.md

 * Create a fork of the [repository](https://github.com/Kalmat/PyWinCtl), or
 * [Download the repository](https://github.com/Kalmat/PyWinCtl/archive/refs/heads/master.zip), uncompress, and open it on your IDE of choice (e.g. PyCharm)

-Be sure you install all dependencies described on "docs/requirements.txt" by using pip
+Be sure you install all dependencies described on "requirements.txt" by using pip

 ## TEST <a name="test"></a>

 To test this module on your own system, cd to "tests" folder and run:

-    pytest -vv test_pywinctl.py

-or, in case you get an import error, try this:

-    python3 -m pytest -vv test_pywinctl.py
+    python3 test_pywinctl.py

 MacOSNSWindow class and methods can be tested by running this, also on "tests" folder: